Lifeboat (Stargate SG-1): Plot

 On board the Stromos, Teal'c captures Pharrin (James Parks), who tells Teal'c and Carter that he was awoken from cyrosleep after the ship crashed.
-With the ship, including its cyrosleep pods and memory module are all losing power Pharrin decided to bypass its safety failsafes and confesses to using Daniel as a lifeboat to host some of the souls once stored in the ships memory.
+With the ship, its cyrosleep pods and memory module all losing power, Pharrin decided to bypass its safety failsafes, and confesses to using Daniel as a lifeboat to host some of the souls once stored in the ship's memory.
 He also reveals that he too is hosting a number of other passengers in order to keep them alive.
-Carter offers Pharrin help in powering their ship and saving their race in exchange for restoring Daniel, but Pharrin informs them that his own son, Keenin is now being kept alive in Daniel Jackson.
+Carter offers Pharrin help in powering their ship and saving their race in exchange for restoring Daniel, but Pharrin informs them that his own son, Keenin, is now being kept alive in Daniel Jackson.

-Back at Stargate Command, Pharrin has agreed to make the ultimate sacrifice in order to save his people, restoring Daniel Jackson and permanently removing the other souls from inside of him.
+Back at Stargate Command, Pharrin agrees to make the ultimate sacrifice in order to save his people, restoring Daniel Jackson and permanently removing the other souls from inside of him.
 However, the Sovereign Martice comes to the forefront of Daniel's body and orders Pharrin not to make any sacrifice.
-The personalities controlling Daniel shift again, and Pharrin's son Keenin emerges and the two are able to share a final goodbye.
-Daniel is taken to the Stromos and Pharrin restores him, with Pharrin taking the souls into his own mind.
+The personalities controlling Daniel shift again, and Keenin emerges and shares a final goodbye with his father.
+Pharrin transfers the souls in Daniel into his own mind.
 The ship restored, they can continue their journey to a new world.